Ruud Gullit: Media career

 After his spell at Newcastle, Gullit spent several years working as a football commentator, having previously coined the term "sexy football" during his spell as a BBC pundit for Euro 1996 while still playing professionally for Chelsea.
 Gullit used the term to describe teams, such as Portugal at that tournament, who played attractive football with an emphasis on the defense-penetrating pass-and-move game.

 By 2006, Gullit had a talk show on Dutch TV, where he has interviewed, amongst others, Nelson Mandela.
 When Gullit was named winner of the Ballon d'Or in 1987, he dedicated the award to the then imprisoned Nelson Mandela.
 Gullit has since said in interviews that he met Mandela after he was released, and that Mandela had said to him, "Ruud, I have lots of friends now.
 When I was on the inside, you were one of the few."

 In 2007, Gullit recalled, "Four months ago I visited Robben Island and met three guys who were cell-mates of Nelson Mandela.
 They remembered me dedicating my award in 1987 to Mandela and they said they couldn't believe what I had done, and were sure the football authorities would withdraw the award.
 That's what apartheid did to them, it made them believe injustice was a normal part of life."

 Gullit also appeared as a pundit for ITV during the 2006 World Cup and works as an analyst for Champions League games on Sky Sports and Al Jazeera Sports.
 During the 2010 FIFA World Cup, Gullit worked as a studio analyst alongside former players Jürgen Klinsmann and Steve McManaman for ESPN.
 He subsequently worked as an analyst for Al Jazeera Sports during Euro 2012 alongside Glenn Hoddle and Terry Venables, among others.

 In 2013, Gullit and many other former footballers were brought into EA Sports's FIFA 14 as "Legends" cards in FIFA Ultimate Team; his card is one of the highest rated in the game.

 In 2014, Gullit joined BBC's Match of the Day as a studio pundit and first appeared during the 2014–15 season.

 Gullit embarked on the Heineken Champions League Trophy Tour in 2016 where he visited Vietnam with Carles Puyol.
-For the 2022 World Cup, Gullit worked for BeIN Sports and has continued to do so for the UEFA Champions League coverage for the 2022-23 season.
+For the 2022 World Cup, Gullit worked for BeIN Sports and has continued to do so for the UEFA Champions League coverage for the 2022–23 season.

 Personal life

 Gullit is a Feyenoord supporter.
-His son Maxim Gullit plays for Cambuur.
+Gullit was married to Yvonne de Vries from 1984 to 1991, with whom he had two daughters.
+From 1994 to 2000 he was married to Italian Christina Pensa, with whom he also had two children.
+From 2000 to 2012 he was married to Estelle Cruyff, a niece of Johan Cruyff.
+He also had two children with her.
+Their son Maxim Gullit played professional football and had a contract with SC Cambuur.